 We are of mixed geology knowledge and are all still learning so don’t think you need to know anything about Geology to come along, just curiosity will do.

 Our meetings usually consist of a presentation, a Tea break, and then a general discussion, short talk, possibly internet clips and/or show and tell.

 We also try to produce a weekly e-newsletter keeping the group up with anything of interest in the Geological world.

 During the next few months we will be looking at Hydrothermal Vents, and Mercia Mudstones of the Severn Estuary.
 We will also begin to look at the Geology around Newquay in preparation for our Field trip in September.
-If you would like to join us in Newquay we also have a non-geological program; please contact me for details.
 The visit to Newquay is from 28th September to 3rd October.
-Further details appear in the ‘Visits’ section under ‘What’s On’.
+This trip is now full.

 You are welcome to join any of our sessions/trips, or come on a regular basis.
 Our programme is available in the newsletter.

 Our programme may sometimes change if there is a serious geological event in the world, when we will look at the rocks and forces in the affected region.
 In January we looked at white Island, New Zealand and postponed Hydrothermal Vents.